 American Society of Anesthesiologists

-- First National Survey of Patient-Controlled Analgesia Practices (October, 2013)
+- opens in a new tabFirst National Survey of Patient-Controlled Analgesia Practices PDF opens in a new tab (October, 2013)

 - Patient Safety Experts Share 4 Insights About Safer Opioid Pain Management.opens in a new tab

 - Making the Case for Maximum Alarm Management and Prevention of Alarm Fatigue (January, 2014)